cchesser/che55er-site/content/posts/power-of-murphys-law/index.md

 ## Murphy's Law

 Murphy's Law was something I learned early in my professional career.
-If you are not familar with this law, it was coined by [Edward A Murphy Jr.](https://en.wikipedia.org/wiki/Edward_A._Murphy_Jr) during his work on a high-speed rocket sled experiment for the US Air Force where he shared:
+If you are not familiar with this law, it was coined by [Edward A Murphy Jr.](https://en.wikipedia.org/wiki/Edward_A._Murphy_Jr) during his work on a high-speed rocket sled experiment for the US Air Force where he shared:

 > Anything that can go wrong will go wrong.